fredo/Starvation-example/README.md

 ## Starvation
-This contract demonstrates the possibility of calling an unlimited amount of assertion adopters.
+This contract demonstrates the possibility of calling the maximum amount of assertion adopters within one transaction.
 This is a specific attack to the credible layer in which as many as possible assertion adopters are called in a single transaction.